Ozone monitoring instrument: Scientific objectives and atmospheric monitoring

 One of the scientific objectives of OMI is to measure trace gases: ozone (O_{3}), nitrogen dioxide (NO_{2}), sulfur dioxide (SO_{2}), formaldehyde (HCHO), BrO, and OClO.
 However, OMI sensors can distinguish between aerosol types, such as smoke, dust, and sulfates, and can measure cloud pressure and cloud coverage, which provide data to derive tropospheric ozone.
 In that regard OMI follows in the heritage of TOMS, SBUV, GOME, SCIAMACHY, and GOMOS.
 On top of that, OMI aims to detect emissions in volcanic eruptions with up to at least 100 times more sensitivity than TOMS.
-The Ozone Monitoring Instrument has been proved an useful platform to monitor other traces gases like Glyoxal, variables like surface UV radiation, or total column estimations like the water vapor, NO_{2} and Ozone.
+The Ozone Monitoring Instrument has been proved a useful platform to monitor other traces gases like Glyoxal, variables like surface UV radiation, or total column estimations like the water vapor, NO_{2} and Ozone.
 Has been uses in operational services by European Centre for Medium-range Weather Forecasts (ECMWF), the US National Oceanic and Atmospheric Administration (NOAA) for ozone and air quality forecasts, and the Volcanic Ash Advisory Centers (VAACs) for the rerouting of aircraft in case of a volcanic eruption.